-However, the different features that constitute the framework of sexual and reproductive justice must be translated into acts and considered a crucial component of national health system interventions and international health policies.
-Indeed, the COVID-19 pandemic has once again exposed how sexual and reproductive health and rights are frequently overlooked range of fundamental human rights guarantees, such as the rights to life, health, privacy, education, information, freedom of expression, freedom from violence and discrimination, and freedom from torture, cruel, inhuman. and degrading treatment (ibid.).
+The framework of sexual and reproductive justice encompasses a broader spectrum of sexual and reproductive rights, which in turn refer to a range of fundamental human rights guarantees, such as the rights to life, health, privacy, education, information, freedom of expression, freedom from violence and discrimination, and freedom from torture, cruel, inhuman. and degrading treatment (ibid.).
 These rights are enshrined in national laws and constitutions, as well as in basic and generally recognized human rights treaties.
 International and regional human rights treaties, interpretive declarations, and political consensus papers describe and expound on them as well.
 The sexual and reproductive justice framework is critical to strengthening implementation and accountability for the Nairobi commitments and the Sustainable Development Goals, specifically SDG 3 (good health and well-being) and SDG 5 (gender equality), as well as SDG 1 (zero poverty), SDG 4 (quality education), SDG 10 (reduced inequalities), SDG 13 (climate action), SDG 16 (peace, justice, and strong institutions), and SDG 17 (partnerships for the goals).
 The framework is also committed to the 2030 Agenda's values of human rights, universality, and the basic premise of leaving no one behind on the path to greater inclusion.